AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/mysql-end-of-support-notice-and-database-compatibility-guidance-for-adobe-commerce.md

 * 2.4.7

 are strongly advised to migrate their database servers to a compatible MariaDB version.
-MariaDB is fully supported for these Adobe Commerce versions and is the recommended database platform moving forward.
+MariaDB is fully supported for these Adobe Commerce versions and is the recommended database platform.

 ## MySQL support in Adobe Commerce 2.4.8 and 2.4.9